2025–26 Wycombe Wanderers F.C. season: Berks & Bucks Senior Cup

 Wycombe is set to enter into the Berks & Bucks Senior Cup, this time with their Youth team compared to previous seasons.
 As part of a revamped structure, Wycombe will enter into the Cup in Round 2 instead of the Quarter Finals like in previous years, this is replicated with the other EFL sides in the County FA (MK Dons entering in Round 1 and Reading entering in Round 3).

 On 12 September, Wycombe were drawn away to Penn & Tylers Green F.C. of the Combined Counties League.
 On 10 October, Wycombe were drawn away to Burnham F.C. of the Combined Counties League Division One North.
+On November 13, Wycombe were drawn away to Southern League Premier Division South side and current Berks & Bucks Senior Cup holders, Bracknell Town. on 23 January, Wycombe were drawn away to National League South side, and long time rivals, Slough Town, the first time these two teams faced in the Berks & Bucks Senior Cup since 2013, and their first meeting since 2017.

+After Beating Slough Town on Penalties, they will face Southern Football League Premier South side Hungerford Town in Wycombe's first Berks & Bucks Senior Cup Final since 2011/12.

+In the Final, Wycombe went on to win their 29th Berks & Bucks Senior Cup trophy, their first in 14 years, winning on penalties.